 Did you know that getting a tattoo can actually help reduce your stress?
 That's right.
 Although tattoos are often seen as something that is stressful and painful to get, the science behind the process suggests that they can have the exact opposite effect on your body.
 So if you're willing to put up with a bit of initial pain for long-term gain, then getting a tattoo might be just what you need to reduce stress levels and increase your happiness.
 And here's why…

-Tattoos are famous for being a way of self-expression for years, but did you know that they can help keep the body healthy and safe against microbes and stress?
-The tattoo needle, ink, and the placement of the design on your body can mean many different things personally, but it could even alleviate tension.
+People have been trying to find out various ways to relieve their stress for centuries, which has created many therapeutic procedures like acupuncture, exercising, mental health management, and many more.
+Now tattoos have been famous for being a way of self-expression for years, but did you know that they can help keep the body healthy and safe against microbes and stress?
+The tattoo needle, ink, and design placement on your body can mean many different things personally, but it could even alleviate tension.

 Let's have a look at the various ways how your new tattoo helps your body in reducing stress and pressure:

 There is evidence on human fossils that some tattoos were created in areas that correspond to the points of acupuncture used in Eastern medicine.
 Acupuncture is popular worldwide, even today, as it helps heal some ailments, notably arthritis.

 Some cultures, even today, use medicinal tattooing to cure diseases.
 The 5,000-year-old man Ötzi, the oldest mummified body in the world, also had tattoos along the acupuncture meridians, as his group must've believed that it would help cure his many diseases.
 Tattoos can also diminish the pain caused by stress and strain.